 National Leadership Conference for State Officers (NLCSO) – July – A four-day conference focusing on team building, effective presentations and workshops, and other items important for state officers.

-Simplot Commodity Tour – July – A week-long tour of Eastern Idaho businesses highlighted by the Simplot Company.
+Simplot Commodity Tour – July – A week-long tour of some of Simplot’s Idaho businesses and facilities guided and sponsored by the JR Simplot Company.

 Joint Student Leadership (JSL) Training – August – A four-day conference in Boise attended with the state officers from the other Professional Technical Education Student Organizations.
 This conference continues team and workshop development.